DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Laugier-Hunziker syndrome is a harmless rare sporadic disorder that is characterised by flat brown marks on the lips and inside the mouth, and frequently brown stripes on the nails.
-It is important to distinguish it from Peutz-Jegher syndrome, which has similar cutaneous features but also has associated gastrointestinal polyps.
+It is important to distinguish it from Peutz-Jeghers syndrome, which has similar cutaneous features but also has associated gastrointestinal polyps.

+Peutz-Jegher syndrome is due to mutation of the SKT11 gene.
 The cause of Laugier-Hunziker syndrome is unknown.
 It does not appear to run in families, although there has been one reported case involving a mother and two daughters with the condition.
 The syndrome occurs in early- to mid-adult life and affects both males and females.

 The main clinical feature of Laugier-Hunziker syndrome is the appearance of pigmentation (dark spots) on the buccal mucosa (inner lining of the cheeks) and the lips (usually the lower lip).
 Sometimes pigmentation is also found on the gingiva (gums), tongue, and roof of the mouth.
 Features of the lesions are: